-The good news is that no matter how long you have suffered these symptoms, or how debilitating they are, if the true cause behind them is due to a mind-body process (as in most cases) and not a pathology in the body then then it is very likely that you can become pain free.
+The good news is that no matter how long you have suffered these symptoms, or how debilitating they are, if the true cause behind them is due to conditioned neural pathways (as in most cases) and not a pathology in the body then then it is very likely that you can become pain free.

 This is due to Neuroplasticity which allows us to re-condition neural pathways in the brain and replace with healthier neural pathways.

-Once we develop healthier neuro pathways, studies have shown this can help to alleviate chronic pain/persistent symptoms.
+Once we develop healthier neural pathways, studies have shown this can help to alleviate chronic pain/persistent symptoms.